-The Division of Water (Division) is reported as an Enterprise Fund of the City of Cleveland's Department of Public Utilities and is a part of the City of Cleveland's (City) primary government.
+The Division of Water (the Division) is reported as an Enterprise Fund of the City of Cleveland's Department of Public Utilities and is a part of the City of Cleveland's (the City) primary government.
 The Division was created for the purpose of supplying water services to customers within the metropolitan area.
 The following is a summary of the more significant accounting policies.

 Reporting Model and Basis of Accounting: The accounting policies and financial reporting practices of the Division comply with accounting principles generally accepted in the United States of America applicable to governmental units.
 In June 2004, GASB issued Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions, which is effective for the year ended December 31, 2007.
 The Division has determined that GASB Statement No. 45 has no impact on its financial statements as of December 31, 2007.
 Effective January 1, 2007, the City implemented GASB Statement No. 48, Sales and Pledges of Receivables and Intra-Entity Transfers of Assets and Future Revenue, which is effective for the year ended December 31, 2007.
 GASB Statement No. 48 established criteria to ascertain whether certain transactions should be regarded as sales or as collateralized borrowings, as well as disclosure requirements for future revenues that are pledged and sold.
 The implementation of GASB Statement No. 48 did not have an effect on the financial statements of the Division; however, additional disclosure related to revenues pledged for the repayment of revenue bonds has been provided in Note B - Long-Term Debt.
 In November 2006, GASB issued Statement No. 49, Accounting and Financial Reporting for Pollution Remediation Obligations, which is effective for the year ended December 31, 2008.
 The Division has determined that GASB Statement No. 49 has no impact on its financial statements as of December 31, 2008.
 In May 2007, GASB issued Statement No. 50, Pension Disclosure - an amendment of GASB Statements No. 25 and No. 27, which is effective for the year ended December 31, 2008.
-The Division has determined that GASB Statement No. 50 has no impact on its financial statements as of December 31, 2008 and the proper disclosures have been made.
+The Division has determined that GASB Statement No. 50 has no impact on its financial statements as of December 31, 2009 and the proper disclosures have been made.
+In November 2007, GASB issued Statement No. 52, Land and Other Real Estate Held as Investments by Endowments, which is effective for the year ended December 31, 2009.
+The City has determined that GASB Statement No. 52 has no impact on its financial statements as of December 31, 2009.